 2. Puppy Linux

-Linux distributions are known for their versatility.
-They have interesting names, unique purposes, and most of them are heavily customizable.
-One such Linux distro with a cute name and special purpose is Puppy Linux.
+In case you’re looking for a Linux distro with a cute name and special purpose, then check out Puppy Linux.
 One should note that Puppy Linux isn’t based on some other distro.
-Instead, it can be built from packages of other distros like Ubuntu and Slackware.
+Instead, it can be built from packages of distros like Ubuntu & Slackware.
 The choice of your binaries determines the availability of additional packages.
 In simpler language, if you’re comfortable with apt-get, go with Ubuntu version.

 Minimum hardware requirements for Puppy Linux: